Workflow

 - a list of teams (e.g.

-to fetch the list of repository approvers from the.goliac/forcemerge.approvers
+~GOLIAC_REPOSITORY_APPROVERSto fetch the list of repository approvers from the.goliac/forcemerge.approversfile in the repository

 teams: